Oral cancer is cancer that starts in the mouth.

 - Roof of the mouth (palate)

-Most oral cancers are a type called squamous cell carcinomas.
-These tend to spread quickly.
+Most oral cancers are a type called squamous cell carcinoma.
+These cancers tend to spread quickly.

 - Chronic irritation (such as from rough teeth, dentures, or fillings)